Best electric seven-seaters that offer both sustainability and space

 Cons: Leaden, roly-poly driving experience

 The Mercedes-Benz EQB is one of the more sensible seven-seater electric cars here.
 It’s a pure-electric version of the pragmatic but premium Mercedes GLB, which means it shares the same level of equipment and the same passenger-carrying ability.
 The rearmost seating row is relatively cramped, but there’s enough space everywhere else for most adults to get comfortable.
-If you need more room in the final row take a look at one of the van-based vehicles in this list instead; while there are plenty of other electric SUVs, none offer seven seats in such a compact package.
+If you need more room in the final row, take a look at one of the van-based vehicles in this list instead; while there are plenty of other electric SUVs, few offer seven seats in such a compact package.

 For a more in-depth look, read our full Mercedes-Benz EQB review